-[This is post #2 of what will be multiple posts about our 2024 trip to Africa.
-To go to the first post in the series CLICK HERE.]
+[This is post #2 of 21 posts about our 2024 trip to Africa.
+To go to the first post in the series CLICK HERE.
+At the end of the last post there is also a Directory with links of all 21 posts.]

 Our epic adventure to Africa officially began with our trip to DFW airport on Sunday afternoon, September 8, to catch Qatar Airways flight 730.
 It was scheduled to depart at 6:55 pm and to arrive in Doha, Qatar, a little more than 14 hours later.
 With the eight hour time difference, that made the arrival time in Doha approximately 5:20 pm Monday night.